UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     For each available worker: per worker, do part of a calculation and combine the results

+- Optional: what is `grid_size`?
+What does it do?
+What would be a better variable name?

+???- hint "Answer"

+    `grid_size` determines the accuracy of the calculation: the bigger `grid_size`, the smaller intervals will be integrated.

+    A better variable name could be `accuracy`.
+However, with such a variable name, there is no natural understanding that the range of its value goes from 1 to infinity.
+For the name `grid_size`, this range is easier to feel right, as sizes are non-zero positive values by nature

 - Locate the keyword that make the calculation perform in parallel.
 Or: locate the word that, when removed, would 'downgrade' the calculation to be single-threaded.